SPEAKING

 COUNTER CULTURE: THE AMERICAN DINER WAITRESS

-Candacy Taylor is the author of Counter Culture: The American Coffee Shop Waitress.
-The book features a resilient group of diner waitresses aged 50 to 84 years old.
-These hardworking women have raced to our tables and have brought meaning and culture to the American roadside dining experience.
-Taylor interviewed and photographed waitresses in forty-three US cities who’ve worked in the same diner for up to 60 years.
+Candacy Taylor is the author of Counter Culture: The American Coffee Shop Waitress which features a resilient group of diner waitresses from 50 to 84 years old.
+These hardworking women have raced to our tables and have brought meaning, comfort, and culture to the American roadside dining experience.
+Taylor interviewed and photographed waitresses in forty-three US cities who’ve worked in the same diners for as much as 60 years.
+The talk features audio clips of their eye-opening commentary and busts myths about women and aging, and it also explains why they love their honorable profession.

 THE ROOTS OF ROUTE 66

 Taylor wrote a Moon Travel guide on Route 66 and has documented changes along the Mother Road over the last 20 years.
-During it’s heyday from nearly half of all the counties on Route 66 banned Black people from entering after sundown.
+During its heyday, nearly half of all the counties on Route 66 banned Black people from entering after sundown.
 This talk examines the gulf between our nostalgic reimagining of the postwar “happy days” and the fabled highway’s idealized past that never was.

 VIDEO LINKS